olokoo-wackadoodles/wackadoodles-website/src/pages/shop/bookmark-5-pack.md

 template: shop
 main_image: images/bookmark-1.jpg
 ---
-Cracy Wackadoodle book marks to help you keep track of your reading!
+Cracy Wackadoodle bookmarks to help you keep track of your reading!